Xiphe/xiphe.github.io/skills.md

 permalink: /skills/
 ---

-## Prime Skills
+## Primary Skills

-I use this stuff on a daily basis, so I provide the most value when a challenge is somewhere near to this cosmos. *Sorted by experience.*
+I use this stuff on a daily basis.
+As a result I provide the most value when a challenge is somewhere near to this cosmos. *Sorted by experience.*

-**JavaScript (ES5-latest), git, Node.js, React, Redux, npm (scripts and api), Jest (or Jasmine, Mocha, Sinon.JS), GitHub (integrations), HTML, CSS (or less, sass etc.), webpack, Express, Nightwatch.js (or similar end-to-end test frameworks), ...**
+**JavaScript (ES5-latest), Git, Node.js, React, Redux, npm (scripts and API), Jest (or Jasmine, Mocha, Sinon.JS), GitHub (integrations), HTML, CSS (including preprocessors like less or sass), webpack, Express, Nightwatch.js (or similar end-to-end test frameworks), …**

 <br />

 ## Soft and Secondary Skills

-I feel most productive in an environment where these techniques are/ can be applied and feel comfortable introducing them to teams. *Sorted by relevance.*
+I feel most productive in an environment where these techniques are/ can be applied.
+I also feel comfortable introducing them to teams. *Sorted by relevance.*

-**Kanban, Retrospectives, GitHub based workflows, Continuous Integration/Delivery, Semantic Versioning, ESLint, npm (packaging, automation), pair programming, Pomodoro, test driven development, ...**
+**Kanban, Retrospectives, GitHub based workflows, Continuous Integration/Delivery, Semantic Versioning, ESLint, npm (packaging, automation), pair programming, Pomodoro, test driven development, …**

 <br />

 ## Fields of Interest

-I have little to no practical experience with these things but would love to work with people who have or on projects that utilize them. *Sorted by interest.*
+I have little to no practical experience with these things but would love to work with people who have or contribute to projects that utilize them. *Sorted by interest.*

-I will give a discount when booked on projects where I can gain experience in this topics and will probably invest personal free time in learning related to your product.
+I will give a discount when booked on projects where I can gain experience in these topics and will probably invest personal free time in learning things related to your product.

-**Babel custom plugins, (practical applied) domain driven design, serverless (framework and architectures), Artificial Neural Networks, webpack custom plugins, AWS or GCP from a Dev-Ops perspective, ...**
+**Babel custom plugins, (practical applied) domain driven design, serverless (framework and architectures), Artificial Neural Networks, webpack custom plugins, AWS or GCP from a Dev-Ops perspective, …**

 <br />

 ## Other Skills

-I might be rusty in – or favour other methods and technologies but still feel productive when using these. *Sorted by experience*
+I might be a bit rusty in using these - because I favour other methods by now - but I stell feel comfortable in working with those technologies and techniques. *Sorted by experience.*

-**jQuery, AngularJS (1.x), grunt, gulp, qUnit, PHP, WordPress, Steinberg Cubase, Adobe Photoshop, Adobe Illustrator, Adobe InDesign, MySQL, JIRA (workflows), ...**
+**jQuery, AngularJS (1.x), grunt, gulp, qUnit, PHP, WordPress, Steinberg Cubase, Adobe Photoshop, Adobe Illustrator, Adobe InDesign, MySQL, JIRA based workflows, …**